aqlaboratory/openfold/README.md

 solution offered by AlphaFold-Multimer, which is simply to average individual template representations.
 Our version is modified slightly to accommodate weights trained using the standard template algorithm.
-Using said weights, we notice no significant difference in performance between the averaged template embeddings and the standard ones.
+Using said weights, we notice no significant difference in performance between our averaged template embeddings and the standard ones.
 The second, `offload_templates`, temporarily offloads individual template embeddings into CPU memory.
 The former is an approximation while the latter is slightly slower; both allow the model to